 gcd(2740, 1760) = 20

 The gcd is the only number that can simultaneously satisfy this equation and divide the inputs.
-The extended Euclid’s algorithm will allows us to simultaneously calculate the gcd and coefficients of the Bézout’s identity x and y at no extra cost.
+The extended Euclid’s algorithm will simultaneously calculate the gcd and coefficients of the Bézout’s identity x and y at no extra cost.

-Following is the implementation of Extended Euclidean algorithm in C, C++ and Python.
+Following is the implementation of the extended Euclidean algorithm in C, C++, Java, and Python.

 C